YufeiSun0730/Lazor/README.md

 In the solver, we used Depth First Search method to find the place to place blocks that will give the winning solutions.
 The solver as a whole includes Block, EmptyBlock, ReflectBlock, OpaqueBlock, RefractBlock, Lazor, LazorPath, Grid and Game class.
 They are the essential building blocks when we are trying to solve the lazor game!

+<br/><br/>
+If you have any questions, please feel free to email us!

+Mordred Yuan  jyuan31@jh.edu

+Yufei Sun  ysun119@jh.edu